gumaerc-testorg/24.221-spring-2015/content/pages/readings.md

 24
 {{< tdclose >}}
 {{< tdopen >}}
-Bennett, Karen. "[Composition, Colocation, and Metaontology](http://philpapers.org/rec/BENCCA)." _Metametaphysics: New Essays on the Foundations of Ontology_, 2009.
+Bennett, Karen. "{{% resource_link "da2223f1-2a2c-402c-af83-b2c33a9b0ed7" "Composition, Colocation, and Metaontology" %}}." _Metametaphysics: New Essays on the Foundations of Ontology_, 2009.
 {{< tdclose >}}

 {{< trclose >}}